Buster Keaton: Television and rediscovery

-In 1949, comedian Ed Wynn invited Keaton to appear on his CBS Television comedy-variety show, The Ed Wynn Show, which was televised live on the West Coast.
+In 1949, Ed Wynn invited Keaton to appear on his variety show, which was televised live on the West Coast.
 Kinescope film prints were made for distribution of the programs to other parts of the country, since there was no transcontinental coaxial cable until September 1951.
-Reaction was strong enough for a local Los Angeles station to offer Keaton his own show, also broadcast live (The Buster Keaton Show, 1950).
+Reaction was strong enough for a local Los Angeles station to offer Keaton The Buster Keaton Show (1950).

 Producer Carl Hittleman mounted a new series, again titled The Buster Keaton Show, in 1951.
 This was an attempt to recreate the first series on film, allowing the program to be broadcast nationwide.
-The series benefited from a company of veteran actors, including Marcia Mae Jones as the ingenue, Iris Adrian, Dick Wessel, Fuzzy Knight, Dub Taylor, Philip Van Zandt, and his silent-era contemporaries Harold Goodwin, Hank Mann, and stuntman Harvey Parry.
+The series benefited from a company of veteran actors, including Marcia Mae Jones as the ingenue, Iris Adrian, Dick Wessel, Fuzzy Knight, Dub Taylor, Philip Van Zandt, his silent-era contemporaries Harold Goodwin, Hank Mann and stuntman Harvey Parry.
 Keaton's wife Eleanor also was seen in the series (notably as Juliet to Keaton's Romeo in a little-theater vignette).
 Despite the hardworking cast and crew, the series was unsuccessful and only 13 half-hour episodes were filmed.
 Producer Hittleman audaciously reissued these same episodes in 1952 as though they were entirely new, with the series now titled Life with Buster Keaton.
 Variety reporter Fred Hift reviewed it as a series premiere, noting that it was filmed without a studio audience: the "lack of studio laughter weakened the climax of several of its acts."
-The producers fashioned a theatrical, hourlong feature film from the series, intended for the European market: The Misadventures of Buster Keaton was released on April 29, 1953 by British Lion, and it began playing on American television in September 1953.
+The producers fashioned a theatrical, hourlong feature film from the series, intended for the European market: The Misadventures of Buster Keaton was released on April 29, 1953, by British Lion, and it began playing on American television in September 1953.
 "Roughly reproduced slapstick museum piece, it's most likely to amuse those too young to remember the real thing," reported Josh Billings in London's Kinematograph Weekly.
 American television syndicators agreed, and marketed Life with Buster Keaton as a children's show.
 It continued to play for years afterward on small, low-budget stations.